brry/weatherReport/README.md

 # weatherReport
-this is just a little DS4W git demo to get you to use github (because it's awesome)
+this is just a nice DS4W git demo to get you to use github (because it's awesome) We like to use git in an IDE